Robin Singh (footballer): FC Goa

 Robin signed a one-year deal with FC Goa for 2016 Indian Super League season.

 He scored his first goal for the Goan club in a 2–1 win against Northeast United.
 He would make 10 appearances and would score only the one goal in the season for his team.

 East Bengal

 Robin Singh rejoined former club East Bengal for the 2016-17 I-League.
 Robin scored 5 goals in 14 appearances in the league as his team finished 3rd in the league and reached semi-finals of the Federation Cup.

 ATK

 Singh was signed by ISL champions ATK for the fourth edition of the league.
 In his six league appearances for the club he was able to score once.
 In the match against Mumbai City, a cross from the right hand side by Zequinha was flown inside, Singh came in running in to the box only managing to put a touch on the ball which was enough for it to go in.

 Real Kashmir (loan from Hyderabad FC)

 On 4 February 2020, it was announced that Robin was signed by I-League club Real Kashmir on loan from Indian Super League club Hyderabad FC.

+Punjab FC

+For 2021-22 season, Singh joined I-league side Punjab FC.

+SC Bengaluru

+In 2022, Singh joined I-league 3 side Sporting Club Benguluru.
+As of 2024-25 season, the club competes in I-league.